 These reversionary, vaguely worded agreements between Righthaven and Stephens Media additionally suggest that the two are not engaged in an arm's length relationship with respect to Righthaven's acquisition of Stephens Media's copyright rights.
 (Exh 1 at 1.)
 These agreements further evidence that damage-recovery litigation is the sole purpose of Righthaven's existence, rather than any anti-piracy enforcement of rights in content Righthaven produces or owns.
-As such, Righthaven has no entitlement to damages, especially large damages, as the bare right to sue cannot be acquired without other specific, exclusive rights in the copyrighted material.
+As such, Righthaven has no entitlement to damages, especially large damages, as the bare right to sue cannot be acquired without specific other exclusive rights in the copyrighted material.
 Sybersound, 517 at 1143-44.
 Even if the litigated uses were infringing, Righthaven acquired its rights to sue for infringement with knowledge that a possible infringement existed as part of its business model, and should not be accorded the full rights of a copyright owner, assignee or licensee using the content for expressive purposes.
 Id.

-When Righthaven first began suing others for alleged infringements, Sherman Frederick, then-Publisher of the LVRJ,4 analogized the defendants' use of the LVRJ's content to driving away with his Corvette.5 Interestingly enough, Mr. Frederick's company never sued to enforce its rights, but rather decided to commoditize those rights, transferring them to Righthaven for unexplained reasons.
-To continue the car analogy, Righthaven's model is the equivalent of buying broken cars in order to sue whoever may have damaged them prior to the sale.
+28 Randazza Legal Group 7001 W Charleston Blva #1043 Las Vegas, NV 89117 (888) 667-1113 When Righthaven first began suing others for alleged infringements, Sherman Frederick, then-Publisher of the LVRJ,4 analogized their use of the LVRJ's content to driving away with his Corvette.5 Interestingly enough, Mr. Frederick's company never sued to enforce its rights, but rather decided to commoditize those rights, transferring them to Righthaven for unexplained reasons.
+To continue the car analogy, Righthaven's model is the equivalent of buying broken cars in order to sue whoever may have damaged them.
 In short, Righthaven is engaged in a callow use of the Copyright Act to create a litigation brokerage - not to vindicate rights envisioned by the Copyright Clause.